Troubled Families Programme

 - Newcastle CVS

-In order to identify families as being eligible for the programme, understand the difference we are making, and enable services to best meet the needs of families, we will be sharing and matching personal records that relate to you.
+In order to offer support to families at the earliest oportunity, understand the difference we are making, and enable services to best meet the needs of families, we will be sharing and matching personal records that relate to you.

 This might include records in relation to your social care, any involvement with the police, courts and probation, aspects relating to your employment, anti social behaviour, violence in the home, substance misuse, educational attendance and behaviour, vulnerable children and health issues.